Tattva (Shaivism): Sadākhya

 Also called Sadāśiva tattva or Śiva-Śakti tattva.
 This tattva is responsible for the appearance of aham or self.
 This tattva is when kriyāśakti and jnānaśakti of the Absolute are in equilibrium.

 Iśvara

 Also known as Ishwara tattva.
 The tattva where the fourth act of Panchakritya - delusion or concealment happens.
 Iśvara tattva activates the souls which are concealed by pāśa.
 Idam, "this is myself", i.e., the objectivation of self-awareness is caused by Iśvara tattva.

 Śuddha Vidyā

 Also known as Sadvidyā or Kriyā.
 In this tattva the tri-murthis manifest.
 Jnānaśakti is more initiative than kriyaśakti in Śuddhavidyā tattva.
 Here, "self-ness" and "this-ness" become balanced.
 The other three acts of Panchakritya - creation, maintenance and destruction happen at the suddhavidya.

 These five tattvas are the Absolute which leads to the moksha of souls.
-Or this five tattvas can be seen as retrogradation of souls from lower state to its higher steps towards liberation.
+These five tattvas can also be seen as the retrogradation of souls from their lower state to their higher steps towards liberation.